Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseCloudExadataInfrastructure.md

 ## EXAMPLES

-### Example 1: Gets a list of the Cloud Exadata Infrastructure resources
+### Example 1: Get a list of the Cloud Exadata Infrastructure resources
 ```powershell
 Get-AzOracleDatabaseCloudExadataInfrastructure
 ```